 The aws:lambda/eventSourceMapping:EventSourceMapping resource, part of the Pulumi AWS provider, connects Lambda functions to event sources, defining how records are batched, filtered, and delivered for processing.
-This guide focuses on four categories of event sources: stream sources (DynamoDB, Kinesis), queue sources (SQS), Kafka sources (MSK and self-managed), and message brokers (ActiveMQ, RabbitMQ).
+This guide focuses on four capabilities: stream sources (DynamoDB, Kinesis), queue sources (SQS), Kafka sources (MSK and self-managed), and message filtering and batching.

-Event source mappings reference existing Lambda functions and event sources.
-Some configurations require VPC infrastructure or Secrets Manager credentials.
+Event source mappings reference existing Lambda functions and event sources such as streams, queues, Kafka clusters, and MQ brokers.
+Some configurations require VPC setup and Secrets Manager credentials.
 The examples are intentionally small.
-Combine them with your own Lambda functions, IAM roles, and event source infrastructure.
+Combine them with your own Lambda functions, IAM roles, and event infrastructure.

 Process DynamoDB table changes with Lambda